prajaysingh/EKS-projects/aws-efs-csi-driver-provisioner/README.md

 Issue observed:

 Unlike using ebs provisioner, to make the settings work, I need to perform following tweaks

-a) Storage class needed to have "directoryPerms" section
+a) Storage class needed to have "directoryPerms" section.

-b) In pod manifest, I needed to add command: ["mongod"] as without it, I was getting error from pod logs "chown: changing ownership of '/data/db': Operation not permitted"
+b) In pod manifest, I needed to add command: ["mongod"] as without it, I was getting error from pod logs "chown: changing ownership of '/data/db': Operation not permitted".

 Testing: